QualiSystems/cloudshell-help/docs/devguide/developing-shells/customize-shells.md

         tags: [setting, configuration]
 ```

-To see the new attribute, in the **Inventory** dashboard, find the resource’s ports (you can use the search field), click a port’s “more info” button and in the window that pops up, scroll down until you see the attribute.
+To see the new attribute, in the **Inventory** dashboard, find the resource’s ports (you can use the search field), click a port’s "more info” button and in the window that pops up, scroll down until you see the attribute.

 ![](/Images/Devguide-shells/Customizing-Shells_4_624x284.png)

 You can also add attributes that are required for the resource’s discovery.
 While non-discovery attributes only need to be added to the `properties` section, new discovery attributes are added both to the `properties` section of the `shell-definition.yaml`, and to the `capabilities` section’s `properties`.
-We’ll add an attribute called “my discovery attribute”.
+We’ll add an attribute called "my discovery attribute”.

 ```css
 capabilities: